 A comprehensive Benefit Assessment report explains our findings, key observations, and the improvement potential we estimate could be achieved by implementing a data-driven approach to support continuous process optimization.

 Based on our experience, the assessment of process data commonly reveals optimization potential in the range of 1-3% for methanol or ammonia plants.
 Our implementation guide explores the approaches we use and example findings in more detail.

-Building a hybrid process model
+Step 1: Building a hybrid process model

 Based on your plant’s historic data and technical information about your process, we build a hybrid model to help realize the optimization potential.

 With such model as its foundation, the Navigance Optimization Engine uses machine learning and advanced analytics tools to interrogate the data, spot patterns within it, scan for anomalies, identify opportunities, and recommend ways to fine tune the process.

 Using hybrid models enables producers to optimize many different aspects of their process, from energy consumption to production output and cost of production – whatever matters to them most.

 To that end, we work closely with the plant’s team to implement a detailed optimization strategy tailored to their key operational goals, factoring in any constraints and limitations, and agreeing control variables with which to increase process efficiency.
 These are the basis for the Optimization Engine’s recommendations and the custom user interface used to surface them.